 Project Management Risk Factor Risk Factor and/or Mitigation Description Risk Rating a) GHG credits are not based on planted species.
 Moreover, no GHG credits have previously been issued.
-0 b) No previously issued credits.
-There are regular patrols funded by Fundaeco across the project area and within protected areas that will hold carbon stocks on which GHG credits will be issued.
+0 b) While there are regular patrols funded by Fundaeco across the project area and within protected areas that hold carbon stocks on which GHG credits have been issued, much less than 50% of these are required to be protected by patrols.
 See project description annexes for example patrol logs (control y vigilancia2.doc).
 0 c) Management team includes individuals with significant experience in all skills necessary to successfully undertake project activities.
 See (e) below and sections 1.4 and 1.5 of Joint VCS-CCB Project Description (PD).
 0 d) Management team maintains a presence in-country and less than one travel day from project site.
 Fundaeco maintains a central office in Guatemala City where Izabal can be reached within 6-8 hours along the Carretera Jacobo Árbenz Guzmán/CA-9N.
 Additionally, Fundaeco holds several offices in Izabal located within protected areas.
 These offices are located within Cerro San Gil, Morales, Sierra Santa Cruz, and Rio Sarstun with approximately 10 field staff each, electricity, telephone, and vehicles for transportation.
 0 e) Mitigation: The ecoPartners team including Kyle Holland (Ph.D.) manages the technical components of the project design and implementation, as stated in the Plan de Implementación REDD V6.docx.
-The management team has extensive experience in AFOLU project design and carbon accounting under the VCS program. -2 f) Mitigation: Currently there is an adaptive management plan in place, as described in FUNDAECO's Implementation Plan (see Plan de Implementación REDD V6.docx) -2 Total Project Management (PM) [as applicable, (a + b + c + d + e + f)] Total may be less than zero. -4
+The management team has extensive experience in AFOLU project design and carbon accounting under the VCS program. -2 f) Mitigation: Currently there is an adaptive management plan in place, as described in FUNDAECO's Implementation Plan (see Plan de Implementación REDD V7.docx) -2 oject Management (PM) [as applicable, (a + b + c + d + e + f)] ay be less than zero. -4

 Financial Viability

 Risk Factor Risk Factor and/or Mitigation Description Risk Rating

-a) See (b) below.
+a) See (d) below.
 0

-b) Project cash flow breakeven point is in 2025, a total of eight years from the current risk assessment as demonstrated in the cashflow analysis (BP_budget_and_cashflow_20170306_Final_30_años_2012_2041_WRC_v6.xlsx) 2

-c) See (b) above.
+b) See (d) below.
 0

-d) See (b) above.
+c) See (d) below.
 0

+d) The project has already reached breakeven point.
+See the Budget and Cashflow Analysis (2012-2041) 0

-e) See (g) below.
+e) See (h) below.
 0

-f) See (g) below.
+f) See (h) below.
 0

-g) As of the current risk assessment, the project has secured 42% of the funding needed to cover the total cash out required before the project reaches breakeven.
-For the analysis of secured funding, see the "Secured Funding" tab of BP_budget_and_cashflow_20170306_Final_30_años_2012_2041_WRC_v6.xlsx.
-1

-h) See (g) above.
+g) See (h) below.
 0

+h) As of the current risk assessment, the project has already reached the breakeven point and has secured sufficient funding since the start of the project to reach breakeven.
+0

 i) Mitigation: None 0

-Total Financial Viability (FV) [as applicable, ((a, b, c or d) + (e, f, g or h) + i)] Total may not be less than zero.
-3
+Total Financial Viability (FV) [as applicable, ((a, b, c or d) + (e, f, g or h) + i)] 0

+Total may not be less than zero.

 Opportunity Cost

 Risk Factor Risk Factor and/or Mitigation Description Risk Rating

-a) See (c) below.
+a) See (f) below.
 0

-b) See (c) below.
+b) See (f) below.
 0

-с) NPV from the most profitable alternative land use activity is expected to be between 20% and up to 50% more than from project activities.
-See NPV Analysis v1.3.xlsx for the NPV analysis of project activities and alternative land uses.
-4

-d) See (c) above.
+C) See (f) below.
 0

-e) See (c) above.
+d) See (f) below.
 0

-f) See (c) above.
+e) See (f) below.
 0

+f) NPV from project activities is expected to be at least 50% more profitable than the most profitable alternative land use activity.
+See NPV Analysis.xlsx for the NPV analysis of project activities and alternative land uses. -4

 g) Mitigation: FUNDAECO is a non-profit organization.
 See Estatuos FUNDAECO.pdf for their bylaws, establishing them as a not-for-profit organization. -2

 h) Mitigation: see (b) in project longevity.
 Fundaeco's land holdings are protected by a legally binding agreement that covers the length of the project crediting period. -2

 i) Not applicable.
 0

-Total Opportunity Cost (OC) [as applicable, (a, b, c, d, e or f) + (g + h or i)] Total may be less than 0.
-0
+Total Opportunity Cost (OC) [as applicable, (a, b, c, d, e or f) + (g + h or i)] Total may be less than 0. -8